rust-lang/blog.rust-lang.org/content/inside-rust/program-management-update-2026-06.md

 * [Library Trait Evolution Experiment](https://rust-lang.github.io/rust-project-goals/2026/library-trait-evolution-experiment.html)
 * [View types experiment](https://rust-lang.github.io/rust-project-goals/2026/view-types-experiment.html)

-We're considering new Project goal proposals all year-round!
-[Here's how to propose a new goal](https://rust-lang.github.io/rust-project-goals/how_to/propose_a_goal.html).
+We're considering new Project goal proposals year-round!
+Here's [how to propose a new goal](https://rust-lang.github.io/rust-project-goals/how_to/propose_a_goal.html).
 Once you open the pull request, we'll work with you to make sure everything is set.

 Note that we still require that the teams with asks on them sign off, and that teams with medium or larger asks have a champion.
 This is a way to make sure the teams aren't over-committing their capacity.

-We're also looking for ways to streamline the current process, let teams handle their goals more directly, and look for larger long-term improvements.
+We're also looking for ways to streamline the current process, let teams handle their goals more directly, and make larger long-term improvements.

 ## Leadership Council